-Sarah as she and her dad go to their lakeside retreat to pack things up inside because it is being sold.
-While there, her uncle also helps get the place up to scratch so they can sell it.
-The uncle has to leave to get an electrician to check the wiring, but after he goes she starts hearing noises and seeing what she thinks are people inside the house.
-Soon she and her dad are attacked by someone or something and they end up in a fight for their lives.
-But there's something more going on here than she thinks.Written by
+Sarah as she and her dad go to their lakeside retreat to pack things up, as it's being sold.
+Her uncle also helps out getting the place ready.
+When her uncle leaves to get an electrician to check the wiring, Sara hears noises sees what she believes are people inside the house.
+Soon, she and her dad are attacked by someone - or something, and they end up in a fight for their lives.
+But there's something more sinister going on.Written by

 Michael Hallows Eve

 4 of 7 people found this review helpful.